INSandwich/INSAndwich-front-end/README.md

 `When you code some front-end, be sure to use the console ;)`

 Todo list:
-  - Add a generic http service to do requests on the rest api
+  - Add paging to list components
-  - Begin styling the components nicely, start linking the rest api to the front-end
-  - Create nice templates :)
+  - Shorten description in list to something like 50 characters and add "(Commander pour voir plus)" after that.

 Todo, maybe:
   - Localization